-U.S Bank Business Platinum
+U.S. Bank Business Platinum review

 Each of the four cards offers a discount on select retailers through the Visa Savings Edge Program.
 Visa’s program has a wide range of retailers but how much of an advantage it is comes down to the merchants you typically use.
 If you spend big on hotels, MailChimp or gas stations, for example, then this program might be right for you.

 But unlike the Business Platinum Card, the other U.S. Bank Business cards all offer rewards on spending.

 One thing that the Business Platinum has is a 0% APR offer on purchases and balance transfers for 20 billing cycles (9.99% – 17.99% variable after that).
 Other small business cards may have a slight edge over the Business Platinum Card, like sign-up bonuses, no foreign transaction fees and higher rewards rates but this generous and lengthy intro APR offer cannot be overlooked, especially for a business card.

 We judge this card pretty harshly, but only because it doesn’t stand up to most business credit cards on the market today.
 Business owners with good credit have come to expect a card that offers a good combination of APR and rewards/sign-up bonus.
 This card isn’t it.